Scha77en/Scha77en/README.md

 <p align="center">
   <i>
-    "A noble developer crafting digital kingdoms, one commit at a time"
+    "A developer crafting digital kingdoms, one commit at a time"
   </i>
 </p>